hyperfiddle/datomic-browser/README.md

 # Hyperfiddle starter app

-Build custom application GUIs for your pre-existing enterprise backends in minutes, not months.
+Hyperfiddle is a **programmable object navigator** supporting your at-work enterprise objects in prod.
+Use this foundation to build **high fidelity enterprise GUIs for your pre-existing enterprise backends**, such as enterprise workbench apps, customer support tools, microservice internal state observability and debugging tools, internal control plane apps, interactive dashboards.

-Hyperfiddle is a programmable object navigator supporting your at-work enterprise objects in prod.
-For growth stage production support teams supporting JVM backends at logistics/ops heavy businesses.
+Stop treating your ops teams badly due to eng resource constraints, as the beating heart of the business they should be your primary customer.
+Deliver **premium quality internal frontends** faster, without wasting scarce dev resources debugging glue code.

 ![Demo video](./docs/20250617_entity_browser.mp4)

 ## Features

-* prod-ready, web-based
+* prod-ready, built on standard web technologies
 * enterprise objects reachable through direct classpath linking
 * streamlined navigator UX with table-pickers and powerful grids
 * scalable UI infrastructure (powered by [Electric Clojure](https://github.com/hyperfiddle/electric))